pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 > Redis now supports a new protocol called RESP3, which returns more semantical replies: new clients using this protocol can understand just from the reply what type to return to the calling program.

-The [`HELLO`][redis-doc-hello] command can be used to switch the connection to a different protocol.
+The [`HELLO`][redis-doc-hello] command can be used to switch the connection to a different protocol version.
 As we can see below, only two versions are currently supported, 2 & 3.
 We can also see the new map type in action, `hello 2` returned an array with 14 items, representing 7 key/value pairs, whereas `hello 3` leveraged the new map type to return a map with 7 key/value pairs.

 ``` bash
 127.0.0.1:6379> hello 2